fommil/fpmortals/manuscript/main-text.md

 This may bring back memories of `Numeric` from Chapter 4, which tried to do too much and was unusable beyond the most basic of number types.
-Of course there are implementations of `Group` for all the primitive numbers, but the generalisation of *combinable* things is useful in its own right.
+Of course there are implementations of `Group` for all the primitive numbers, but the generalisation of *combinable* things is useful beyond numbers.

 Consider the case where business rules for a trading system are implemented as a collection of partial configurations in a template